 Well its time to test those beliefs and update my false perceptions!

 It is illusion that keeps us most powerfully chained, hidden in fear.
 Truth must be allowed to prevail.

 There is no shame on panicking in public transport and asking for help.
 Think – if someone was having an episode of panic opposite you on a bus, would you do everything in your power to help that person, show them compassion and strive to understand their situation?
 I would!
 I would go out of my way for a stranger, and try and be useful in helping them.
 There would be no judgement in my heart for such a person.

 In some respects this is wise – caution is there for a reason.
 I have had a fucking hard life , especially emotionally.
-It has not been easy to trust people.
+It has not been easy to trust people, least of all those in authority or positions of ‘care’.
 But to lose your trust in humanity is the absolute worse thing you can do.
 Without being naïve, one must have a general faith in humanity in order to live at all.
-Without that faith, we become as hermits – paranoid, isolated, self-serving, self-confirming.
-It is a deeply sad, and retarding state to be in.
+Without that faith, we become hermits – paranoid, isolated, self-serving, self-confirming.
+It is a deeply sad, soul-draining state to be in.

 CBT is giving me the courage to challenge my negative thought patterns, going deeper beneath them, rooting out the hidden shame beneath the surface.

 It is also showing me in detail that the fight or flight response is not something to be feared, and that bodily sensations should not be misinterpreted as danger signals (at least when there is no danger around!)
 It is opening my eyes to the truth.